Skip to Main Content

 Keep these best practices in mind as you create your visuals:

 • Use visuals for pacing.
 Change the visual each time you introduce a new point to cue the viewer that you’re saying something new.
-(See the script template and storyboard section of the Writing a script tab for more information.)
+(See the script template and storyboard section of the Writing a Script tab for more information.)

 • Keep it simple!
 Remember that visuals are a large part of the audience's cognitive load.